nyxiereal/Aliucord-pages/themer/index.md

 [Theme maker](https://aliucord.com/theme-maker)

 ## How to set a custom background
 First of all, you need to enable transparency in Themer settings (chat, chat & settings).
-If you want full transparency, you need to use the template found below.
+If you want full transparency, you need to use the template found below

 GitHub:
 - Create a GitHub account